jirkapok/GasPlanner/doc/roadmap.md

       Looks like we need to calculate for the ascent time only the 1x reserve from deco tanks
     * Restore 1/2 and 1/3 reserve strategies
     * Add switch to show consumption in liters grouped by gas content not per tank
-    * Adjust consumption by Z factor:
+    * Adjust consumption by Z-factor:
-        * Fix RMV/SAC calculator based on Nominal volume
+        * Use in gas blender calculator instead of ideal gas law
-        * Use Z-factor in gas blender calculator instead of ideal gas law
+        * Use in gas consumed gas calculation task
 * Add CCR support
 * Fix PWA support for iPhone (offline mode and Add to Home screen)
 * UI Tweaks